 What to actually measure

 You do not have to guess.
-There is a standard way to measure how a site really performs for visitors, called Core Web Vitals, and it focuses on what people feel:
+There is a standard way to measure how a site really performs for visitors, called Core Web Vitals, and it focuses on what people feel.
+Here is what each one is watching, in plain terms:

 Why custom and fast go together